 How streets are named

-- there is confusion over a street's name and/or numbering
+- there is confusion over a street's name or numbering

 - a group of residents are unhappy with their street name

-- new properties are built in a street and there is a need for other properties to be re-numbered to accommodate the new properties
+- new properties are built in a street and other properties need to be renumbered to accommodate the new properties

-- the number of named-only properties in a street is deemed to be causing confusion for visitors and the delivery of emergency services
+- the number of named-only properties in a street is causing confusion for visitors and the emergency services

-Report a problem with a street name sign to your local council
+Reporting a problem with a street name sign